apache/mxnet/docs/tutorials/computer_vision/image_classification.md

   ../../tools/launch.py -n 2 python train_mnist.py --kv-store dist_sync
 ```

-You can use either synchronized SGD `dist_sync` or asynchronized SGD
+You can use either synchronous SGD `dist_sync` or asynchronous SGD
   `dist_async`.

 * If you have several computers that you can connect to using SSH, and if this mxnet folder is